 - If the organization doesn’t have a need for the role you are looking for, ask their staff if they have any non-listed needs or if they can refer you to similar opportunities.

 The Volunteer Center staff is available to assist if you have further questions about getting started as a volunteer or furthering your involvement on- or off-campus.
-Contact email@example.com at any time, and congrats on taking the next step on your service journey!
+Contact firstname.lastname@example.org at any time, and congratulations on taking the next step in your service journey!